FrankWorldview/blockchain/lecture/02_Solidity_Basics.md

 > Executed only once when the contract is deployed

-> Used to initialize the contract’s state
+> Used to initialize the contract’s state (state variables)

 Example: